dhis2/dhis2-docs/src/commonmark/en/content/implementation/setting-up-a-new-database.md

 In the integrated GIS module you can easily display your data on maps, both on polygons (areas) and as points (health facilities), and either as data elements or indicators.
-By providing the coordinates of your organisational units to the system you can qucikly get up to speed with this module.
+By providing the coordinates of your organisational units to the system you can quickly get up to speed with this module.
 See the GIS section for details on how to get started.

 ### Charts and dashboard

-On of the easiest way to display your indicator data is through charts.
+One of the easiest way to display your indicator data is through charts.
 An easy to use chart dialogue will guide you through the creation of various types of charts with data on indicators, organisational units and periods of your choice.
 These charts can easily be added to one of